mikemaccana/agave/README.md

 Repeat the string _times_ times.

 #### NodeList methods

 ##### .reverse()
-Returns a reversed version of the string.
+Returns a reversed version of the nodeList.

 ##### .forEach(_iterationfunction_)
 Runs _iterationfunction_ over each node in the NodeList.
 Just like ES5’s inbuilt Array.forEach().